Famosi/Duckietown-AI-Driving-Olympics/README.md

 * Install the `duckietown-shell` following [the official guide](https://github.com/duckietown/duckietown-shell/blob/daffy-aido4/README.md)

 ## Getting Started
 Now you have all the requisite to continue.
-You will download the code and

 ### Install

-First of all, clone the repository
+First of all, clone this repo:
 ```
 git clone https://github.com/FaMoSi/duckietown_aido4.git
 ```

 Then, install all the required dependencies using the `requirements.txt` file:
 ```
 cd learning && pip install -r requirements.txt
 ```